 1769 – The University is expanded by Margrave Alexander

-In its early days, the University in Erlangen was one of the smallest institutions of its kind.
-A total of 64 students were enrolled at the new University in the year of its foundation and were taught by 16 professors; the average number of students remained at around 200 for some time.
+In its early days, the university in Erlangen was one of the smallest institutions of its kind.
+In the year of its foundation, students were taught by 16 professors; the average number of students remained at around 200 for some time.

 The first few decades of the University’s existence were marked by economic problems since the margraviate of Brandenburg-Bayreuth was relatively small and not especially wealthy.
 It was not until 1769, when the Bayreuth line died out and the margraviate of Brandenburg-Bayreuth was united with that of Brandenburg-Ansbach, that Friedrichs-Universität was given a more solid financial basis.
 In honour of Margrave Alexander, the new ruler, who was also to become the University’s first great patron, the University was renamed Friedrich-Alexander-Universität in the same year.

 The traditional range of disciplines was taught within the faculties of Theology, Law, Medicine and Philosophy.
 Apart from the Hohenzollern palace which, as home to the dowager, only played a marginal public role, the small margravial city of Erlangen had no important political, economic or cultural institutions, and the University’s professors now acquired considerable status within the city’s society.

 Fifty years after its foundation, the University underwent major change as a result of political upheaval.
 The transfer of power to the Prussian crown in 1792, to the French empire in 1806 and finally to the Bavarian crown in 1810 transformed the margravial University into a state-run institution.
 While this meant that it lost much of its autonomy, such as its own jurisdiction and the special privileges granted to the university citizen, it also improved the University’s finances.